olitheolix/square/examples/Readme.md

 The [manifest](square-single-namespace.yaml) deploys `square` into a new namespace (also called `square`).
 Use `kubectl` or `square` to deploy it.

-IMPORTANT: the RBAC for the *square* container are very liberal.
-This is only useful if you want a single *square* container to sync and patch your entire cluster.
-In practice, you may only want to eg track configuration drift of deployments, in which case you would only need read access to deployments.
-Adjust the RBAC role as necessary.
+IMPORTANT: the RBAC configuration in this example is probably too liberal for production clusters.
+For instance, you should only grant read access to deployments if you only want to track the drift of _Deployment_ manifests.

 ```console